How much is a million gallon tank?

 How much do you think a million gallons (3,785,412 liters) of water weighs?

-At 8.34 pounds per gallon, a million gallons comes in at 8,340,000 pounds.
+' At 8.34 pounds per gallon, the total weight of one million gallons equals 8,340,000 pounds.

-At 1 kilogram per liter, 3,785,412 liters comes in at 3,785,412 kilograms.
+' In metric terms, with 1 kilogram per liter, the weight of 3,785,412 liters amounts to 3,785,412 kilograms.

 If you are looking for more details, kindly visit GFS Tanks.